-The Director of Campus Security will publicize the school's emergency response and evacuation procedures in conjunction with at least one test per calendar year.
+The Director of Campus Security will publicize the school's emergency response and evacuation procedures in conjunction with at least one test per calendar year that meets all the requirements of the Higher Education Opportunity Act.

 Each test will be documented for future reference.
 This will include a description of the test, the date and time the test was conducted, and whether it was announced or unannounced.